Train. Build. Reclaim.

 AR jig shootout – 5D Tactical vs 80 Percent Arms

 This page may contain affiliate links.
-If you click and buy, I may earn a small commission—at no extra cost to you.
-I only recommend tools I trust and use myself.
+If you click and buy, I may earn a small commission at no extra cost to you.
+Your purchase using affiliate links helps support the creation of independent content.

 This is an old article that I recovered.
 One day I will get back to update it with new information as the jigs have changed over the years.